-- Dalkeith (Baptist Church Hall, 2nd and 4th Tuesday of the month, 14:00hrs - 15:30hrs) - ➤ Penicuik (Cowan Court, 1st and 3rd Thursday of the month, 14:00hrs 15:30hrs)
+- ➤ Dalkeith (Baptist Church Hall, EH22 1JE, 2nd and 4th Tuesday of the month, 14:00hrs 15:30hrs) - Penicuik (Cowan Court, EH26 8BF, 1st and 3rd Thursday of the month, 14:00hrs - 15:30hrs)

 D'Cafés are for people living with dementia and their families.
 They are an opportunity to meet others in a similar situation, to make connections and develop friendships, and to support and learn from one another as well as Alzheimer Scotland staff and volunteers.
 The first half hour is spent together, as a whole group, taking refreshments, and getting to know each other.
-The group then splits into an activities group and facilitated carer support group for the remaining hour.
+We then split into an activities group and facilitated carer support group for the remaining hour.